Comparison

 Recurring Bills & Subscriptions

-Recurring bill tracking Yes — free Yes ($99.99/yr)
+Recurring bill tracking Yes — included Yes ($99.99/yr)

-Subscription auto-detection Yes — free
+Subscription auto-detection Yes — included

 Debt Tracking